SebastianLJ/Sprouts/README.md

 If there is problems when compiling or running SproutLauncher "-p pathToJavaFX\javafx-sdk-11.0.2\lib --add-modules=javafx.fxml,javafx.controls" should be added as VM options.

 You might have to set the folder "resources" as a resource folder.

+We have added some JavaDoc in the folder docs where comments and authors for each method can be seen.